Skip to main content

 How Celery Works With RabbitMQ

-1. Client Side: Your application sends a scraping task to Celery (e.g., "scrape this URL").
+1. Client Side: Your app sends a task to Celery (e.g., “scrape this URL”).

-2. Task Queuing: Celery pushes the task into RabbitMQ.
+2. Task Queuing: Celery passes the task to RabbitMQ, which queues it.

-3. Worker Pickup: A Celery worker fetches the task from RabbitMQ.
+3. Worker Pickup: A Celery worker listens to the queue and picks up the task.

 4. Task Execution: The worker runs the scraping job.